Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Fundamental Challenges in Supporting Agentic AI-RAN

 \subsection{Resource Contention from Task Heterogeneity}

-SC3 execution at the edge requires coordinating tightly coupled yet structurally dissimilar workloads under shared resource constraints.
+SC3 execution at the edge requires coordinating tightly coupled workloads that nevertheless exhibit very different runtime characteristics under shared resource constraints.
 Communication functions, such as 5G RAN protocol processing, demand deterministic execution with stringent timing requirements on real-time stacks, while AI inference, particularly large language models (LLMs), is bursty and requires substantial memory resources.
 In conventional edge servers, these workloads contend for shared resources like memory bandwidth and GPU queues, lacking fine-grained isolation \cite{kundu2023hardware}.
 For instance, a surge in visual inference triggered by complex scene analysis can monopolize memory bandwidth, indirectly starving the radio protocol stack.
 In low-altitude wireless networks, where edge nodes must simultaneously support perception informed inference and control functions for aerial platforms, such interference manifests not only as increased latency but also as control jitter or missed actuation deadlines, disrupting closed-loop stability and potentially leading to mission failure.
-Mitigating this class of interference requires workload-aware resource partitioning and strict isolation across both hardware and software layers.
+This class of interference highlights the need for workload-aware resource partitioning and stronger isolation across both hardware and software layers.